Quantum chaos and macroscopic realism as no-signaling in time: Measurements on a kicked top

+As we are dealing with a discrete time dynamics, all times such as $t_{\alpha}$ and $t_{\beta}$ are now integers.
 Alice and Bob decide on $t_\beta-t_\alpha=n$, where Bob's time of measurement $t_\beta$ is a uniform random variable over the set $\{n, n+1,\cdots ,n+T\} $.
 As a result, any distance computed between $P_B$ and $P_C$ which depends on $t_\beta$ is another random variable.
 For a distance function $d(t_\beta,t_\alpha)$, we define $d_n(t_\beta)\equiv d(t_\beta, t_\beta-n)$, whose average is given by \footnote{For a uniform random variable $t_\beta$, such a time average correctly gives the ensemble average for $d_n$.
-Same holds for higher moments.}: Here $d$ may be $H$ or $\Delta$.
-In the following, we look at this average as a function of $\kappa_0$ for two special coherent states of the kicked top: $\ket{\vb{\hat{y}},j}$, which corresponds to a fixed point in classical map, and $\ket{\vb{\hat{z}}, j}$, which is part of a period-4 cycle classically.
+Same holds for higher moments.}: Here $d$ may be $H$ or $\Delta$, with $T\gg 1$.
+In the following, we study this average as a function of $\kappa_0$ for two special initial states which are coherent states.
+In the kicked top the coherent state $\ket{\vb{\hat{y}},j}$ corresponds to a fixed point in the classical map, and $\ket{\vb{\hat{z}}, j}$, is part of a period-4 cycle.

 Being coherent \cite{Glauber, Radcliffe_1971}, they come closest to points in the phase space, which are classical states.
 Further, they both display quantum signatures of chaos \cite{ArulTop} when corresponding classical orbits lose stability with increase in $\kappa_0$.
 Therefore, they are good examples for studying effects of chaos in $\Delta$ and $H$.
 We push their further discussion to the appendix for clarity.
-At first, we set $\mathbf{\hat{a}=\hat{b}=\hat{z}}$, later discussing the generalization.
+We set $\mathbf{\hat{a}=\hat{b}=\hat{z}}$ in the following and also $j=15$ as a reasonably large system size.
+We briefly discuss the generalization for other values of $j$.